 Our Pre-School teachers welcome us, they chat to our parents and carers about what we have been up to.

 We register ourselves hang up coats and bags on our peg.

 We choose an activity; there are adults ready to help us to choose and to encourage our ideas.

-Around 10.15 we have circle time, we have lots of fun with puppets and props, we sing and move to music we use rhythm sticks, we count and learn the alphabet and listen to stories.
-We then play some more before snack, we enjoy helping to prepare the room for a peaceful time.
+Around 9.30 we have circle time, we have lots of fun with puppets and props, we sing and move to music we use rhythm sticks, we count and learn the alphabet and listen to stories.
+We then play some more before snack time, we enjoy helping to prepare the room for a peaceful time.
 We wash our hands; we pour our own drinks and enjoy a really good chat.

 11.40 We then join together for circle games like the farmers in his den or oranges and lemons.

-11.50 Then it’s back to Pre-school.
-We get ourselves ready to go home we have a story with our friends and sing goodbye for the next day.
+11.50 Then it’s back to Pre-School.
+We have a story with our friends, get ourselves ready to go home or lunch.

-12.15 Some of us stay to lunch; we read books and build bridges and towers, and then sit down to eat before we go home.
+12.00 Most of us stay for lunch; we read books and build bridges and towers, and then sit down to eat.

 12.50 We get ourselves ready, collect our works of art, sing goodbye for the next day and wait to be called to go home.